logicalclocks/logicalclocks.github.io/docs/user_guides/projects/python/python_env_overview.md

 ### Introduction

-Hopsworks assumes that an ML system consists of three independently developed and operated ML pipelines.
+Hopsworks postulates that building ML systems following the FTI pipeline architecture is best practice.
+This architecture consists of three independently developed and operated ML pipelines:

 - Feature Pipeline: takes as input raw data that it transforms into features (and labels)
 - Training Pipeline: takes as input features (and labels) and outputs a trained model